awslabs/aws-fpga-app-notes/NYC_Summit18_Developer_Workshop/SETUP.md

     ```

-    *Note: the sdaccel_setup.sh script might generate warning messages, but these can be safely ignored.*
+    *Note: The sdaccel_setup.sh script might generate warning messages, but these can be safely ignored.*

 #### Run the hello_world example to validate the setup of your F1 instance